Abhishek-Chauhan-11/healthcare-appointment-manager/docs/DEMO_GUIDE.md

 5. **Patient:** open My Appointments to show the patient-friendly post-visit summary, clinician-entered prescription, and follow-up instructions.
 6. **Leave handling:** as admin, add leave on a future booked date.
 Show that the appointment becomes cancelled and the slot reservation is released.
 7. **Calendar:** connect a test Google account from each relevant dashboard.
 A booking creates independent patient/doctor events; reschedule and cancel synchronize both.
-8. **Failure safety:** explain that missing/unavailable AI and email providers do not block bookings.
+8. **Failure safety:** The missing/unavailable AI and email providers do not block bookings.
 AI has a local safe fallback; email jobs remain in the durable notification outbox for audit/retry.

 ## Suggested fictional text